intelagense/rwxrob/log/2021/01/24/README.md

+## Sunday, January 24, 2021, 8:45:53AM EST <1611495953>

+Just added this repo as well with log and everything.
+The cool thing about that is that I have a portable version of my KEG knowledge base anywhere I want to go.
+Say I had to grab exactly one thing with me before leaving the room.
+The USB stick would be in, constantly synced with my most valuable personal content, with or without an Internet connection.
+Doing the same thing for dotfiles as well.

+Essentially, it's like having two core repos, one private and one public, and making sure you have them with you wherever you may want to go.

 ## Sunday, January 24, 2021, 8:35:09AM EST <1611495309>

 Love the new local Git repo strategy for dealing with my private repos.